 Whether they’re arriving early to help students prep for a test or staying up late to grade papers, we all know teachers’ days don’t begin and end when the bell rings.
 Our Teachers Are More than instructional experts and often go above and beyond the call of duty - they’re friends, mentors, support systems and caretakers who shape young lives.
 Teachers lay the foundation for what our city is and what it has the potential to be.

-Art transcends barriers and brings communities together.
+Visit the interactive traveling exhibit and pledge your support: Art transcends barriers and brings communities together.
 By uniting to strengthen the systems that support child development, we are living up to our shared responsibility to make our city a place where all children can learn, grow and become responsible citizens themselves.
+The art exhibit is free and accessible to the public.

-Jacksonville residents from all walks of life: We invite you to reflect on the impact a teacher has had in your life.
+Jacksonville residents from all walks of life: We invite you to reflect on the impact a teacher has had in your life and contribute to this community-led conversation.
 Use the following questions as a guide:

 We want YOU to help us reach 100,000 messages of thanks on social media to show our teachers that we know about and appreciate all of the hard work they do to ensure that students grow into responsible citizens who can contribute in meaningful ways to our great city!
 Share your response on your personal Facebook or Twitter using the #JaxThanksATeacher.
 Make sure the privacy settings on that post are set to public, and tag @JaxPEF.